Puerto Vallarta Open

-The Puerto Vallarta Open is a professional tennis tournament played on outdoor hardcourts.
-It is a WTA 125 event and is held annually in Puerto Vallarta, Mexico since 2024.
+The Puerto Vallarta Open was a professional tennis tournament played on outdoor hardcourts.
+It was a WTA 125 event that was held in Puerto Vallarta, Mexico in 2024 and in 2025.

 It was also part of the ATP Challenger Tour from 2018 until 2024.
 The city's tourism bureau gave its commitment to hold the men's tournament for five years.